Are Freight Brokers Liable for Cargo Claims? What Shippers Should Know

 Related: How Should a Freight Broker Monitor the Safety of Its Carriers?

-When is a Freight Brokerage Responsible for Cargo Claims?
+When Is a Freight Brokerage Responsible for Cargo Claims?

 Your freight brokerage is only charged with paying a cargo claim if they’ve opted into this responsibility contractually.
 In these instances — when a broker has assumed cargo liability in a shipper-broker contract — the full responsibility of these claims lands on this brokerage.